FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_troubleshoot.md

 #### Client key does not correspond to server key

-When using <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> as a client, the server's public key referenced by SRVPUBKEY (CFTSSH direct=Client) does not correspond to the server key.
+When using {{< TransferCFT/transfercftname  >}} as a client, the server's public key referenced by SRVPUBKEY (CFTSSH direct=Client) does not correspond to the server key.

     CFTT82E+ DIAGP=KEY DIAGC=The client key doesn't correspond to the server key

 Check that the public key stored in the PKI database corresponds with the server's (SRVPUBKEY value).
 This issue may occur due to a Transfer CFT limitation where when an SFTP server refers to multiple hostkeys (located in `etc/ssh/sshd_config`), the Transfer CFT related hostkey must be placed in the first position.

-As shown in the following example, the Transfer CFT public key references the <span class="code">ssh\_host\_rsa\_key</span>, an error occurs:
+As shown in the following example, the Transfer CFT public key references the `ssh_host_rsa_key`, an error occurs: